codepoke-kk/qwertigraphy/HowQwertigraph.md

 ##### Keyers
 Gregg Shorthand uses exactly the same pen form for several words.
 For example, THE, THERE, and THEIR are all written using the H, which is the TH sound.
 The Qwertigraph needs to know which of those words the Qwertigrapher means, so they are keyed using vowels.
 The most commonly used word is THE, so a pure H is the word THE.
 Adding an O to the H makes the word THEIR.
 Adding an I to the H makes THERE.
 You will see many Qwertigraphy words that end with O, U, and I. You will see a few ending in E, A, W, and Y. These are often keyed words.
 Whenever you see one, you can bet there's an unkeyed qwerd already representing some more frequently used word.

+There are a few hyphenated words in the dictionary.
+Prefixed, hyphenated words use a 'qq' as the keyer whenever possible (e.g. fqq for "photo-") and suffixed, hyphenated words use a 'pp' as the keyer (e.g. dpp for "-hood").
+Think of the "q" as being at the left side of the keyboard and the "p" as being on the right side to remember that.

 You can always tell the actual Gregg Shorthand form by looking at The Coach or The Editor.
 The "form" is exactly how the word is written in Gregg.